mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

      The audio buffer size determines the time allowed for the computer to process the audio data.
 Thus, it also determines Latency.
 * Latency
-    * Latency, from a general point of view, is a time delay between the cause and the effect of some physical change in the system being observed.
+    * In the audio world, “latency” is another word for “delay”.
+     The latency (time) of an audio system refers to the time difference from the moment a signal is fed into the system, to the moment it appears at the output.
+For example, audio latency is when there’s a noticeable delay between the sound being played and the moment it reaches the speakers.
+Depending on the application, such a delay can have various effects.
+Usually, the aim is to achieve the lowest possible latency.

 #### Pull requests and issues
 [mixxx#4775](https://github.com/mixxxdj/mixxx/pull/4775)